lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 $ git add index.html
 $ git commit -a -m "Placeholder page"
 $ git push origin gh-pages
+$ git checkout master
 {% endhighlight %}

 ## GitHub

-Then, we configure our GitHub repository to use GitHub Pages, and use our newly pushed branch as the source:
+Once our orphan branch has been pushed, we need configure our GitHub repository to use GitHub Pages, and use our new branch as the source:

-Go to "Settings" and scroll down to the "Pages" section.
+In your repository page, go to "Settings" and scroll down to the "Pages" section.
 If everything worked well, you should see the following:

 ![Options - Pages](/assets/images/portfolio/options-gh-pages.png)